dsfsi/lacunafund-datasets/README.md

 - `.github/workflows/update_from_google_sheets.yml`: **Manually triggered** workflow to run `scripts/build_from_google_sheets.py` and commit results to `main`.
 - `.github/workflows/monthly_backup.yml`: **Automatically triggered** workflow (1st of month) to run `scripts/backup_google_sheet.py` and commit the monthly raw CSV backup.
-- `.github/workflows/analytics_update.yml`: **Daily triggered** workflow to collect analytics data and update the dashboard.

-### Features

-The data catalog includes the following features:

-- Modern UI with a clean, responsive layout
-- Filtering by domain, data type, and region
-- Search functionality for finding specific datasets or use cases
-- Visual distinction between domains and data types
-- Detailed information for each dataset and use case
-- Links to external resources for datasets and use cases
-- Enhanced side panel for displaying detailed project information
-- Automatic placeholder images for projects without custom images
-- React frontend for a more interactive user experience
-- **Privacy-focused analytics system** with interactive dashboard
-- **Real-time usage tracking** and insights
-- **Automated data collection** and reporting

 ### Contributing (Code)